adobe/spectrum-web-components/packages/menu/README.md

 #### Labels

 To render accessibly, an `<sp-menu>` element or its parent `<sp-popover>` must have a label.
-For an accessible label that is visibly hidden, but read by assistive technology, use the `label` attribute.
+For an accessible label that is visibly hidden, but can still be read by assistive technology, use the `label` attribute.

 <sp-tabs selected="sp-field-label" auto label="Label options">
 <sp-tab value="sp-field-label">Menu with label</sp-tab>